fsantanna-uerj/serrapilheira/Submissao/mid.md

 <li> The language puts the IoT device to sleep automatically whenever possible in the most efficient standby mode.
 </ul>

-In parallel, we worked on a formal semantics of Céu and a mathematical proof that all valid programs react to an external event in bounded time, with bounded memory, and deterministic behavior.
+In parallel, we worked on a formal semantics of Céu and a mathematical proof that all valid programs react to an external event in bounded time, with bounded memory, and with deterministic behavior.
 This proof is an important result because it shows that applications always reach an idle state amenable to standby.
 The formalization of Céu already appeared on my PhD thesis [2], but the proofs for the properties are new results from this year.